Jpoker01/sport_article_classifier/README.md

 ```
 Notebook order:
 1. `notebooks/data_analysis.ipynb` - exploratory analysis of the raw dataset.
-2. `notebooks/data_prep.ipynb` - cleaning, deduplication, stratified 70/15/15 split, fastText download.
+2. `notebooks/data_prep.ipynb` - cleaning, deduplication, stratified 70/15/15 split.

 ### Running the experiments

 Each Optuna study runs `N_TRIALS` trials per classifier (or per configuration for the transformer).
 Higher values explore the hyperparameter space more thoroughly at proportional cost.
-Reported numbers use **50** trials per classifier for all methods.
+Reported numbers use 50 trials per classifier for TF-IDF and fastText, and 38 trials for the transformer (limited by time and memory constraints).

 **Substitute `N_TRIALS` with the value you want to use.**